autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on the create group button, displaying an element that will allow the user to create a new group 5.
 The user should be given an error if they try to submit the new group when there's missing group information (name, category, description).

 - Reasoning for REVISED: We decided to revise this requirement to better match the workflow of the modal.
 Instead of greying out the "create group" button, we implemented an error that will be thrown if the user tries to create the group with missing information.
-By doing this, we are keeping the buttons consistent in format and are following the same workflow for throwing errors when forms aren't correctly filled out.
+By doing this, we are keeping modal buttons consistent in format and are following the same workflow for throwing errors when forms aren't correctly filled out.

 41. **IMPOSSIBLE** Users must be able to create an account if the form contains all of the correct information.